alinix1/holistic-health-haven-fe1/README.md

 - [ ] End-to-end testing using Playwright
 - [ ] Unit and integration testing using React Testing Library
-- [ ] Email subscription, login, and authorization/authentication
+- [ ] User login with email/password and two-factor authentication
+- [ ] Order confirmation email

 <!-- CONTACT -->